boazbk/crypto/lec_03_pseudorandom-generators.md

 As was the case for the cipher conjecture, and any other conjecture, there are two natural questions regarding the PRG conjecture: why should we believe it and why should we care.
 Fortunately, the answer to the first question is simple: it is known that the cipher conjecture _implies_ the PRG conjecture, and hence if we believe the former we should believe the latter.
-(The proof is highly non trivial and we may not get to see it in this course.)
+(The proof is highly non-trivial and we may not get to see it in this course.)
 As for the second question, we will see that the PRG conjecture implies a great number of useful cryptographic tools, including the cipher conjecture (i.e., the two conjectures are in fact equivalent).
 We start by showing that once we can get to an output that is one bit longer than the input, we can in fact obtain any number of bits.